divio/divio-cloud-docs/introduction/django/django-02-create-project.rst

 * *Platform*: ``Build your own``
-* *Project type*: ``None``
+* *Application type*: ``None``

 ..  include:: /introduction/includes/02-create-2-git-environments.rst

-This project is empty, so though you can try deploying it, that will fail (it will fail because the deployment process checks for a successful start up, and so far, there isn't anything to start).
+This application is empty, so though you can try deploying it, that will fail (it will fail because the deployment process checks for a successful start up, and so far, there isn't anything to start).

 ..  include:: /introduction/includes/02-create-4-deployment-dashboard.rst